// sum_c.c

 - Use reticulate to import Python’s

 collectionsmodule and callCounteron a character vector.
-Verify the result matches R’stable(). - Create a NumPy array of 1 million random values using
+Verify the result matches R’stable(). - Create a NumPy array of 1 million random values with

 31.5 Fortran